mrbusche/backseatfan.com/_posts/2010-04-15-ben-roethlisbergers-police-report-released.md

   <blockquote>
     <p>
-      <a href="http://www.thesmokinggun.com/archive/years/2010/0415101roethlisberger1.html">The college student who accused Ben Roethlisberger of sexually assaulting her last month in a Georgia nightclub told cops that the NFL star approached her &#8220;with his penis out of his pants&#8221; and followed her into a bathroom, where &#8220;he had sex with me&#8221; in spite of her objections.</a>
+      <a href="http://www.thesmokinggun.com/archive/years/2010/0415101roethlisberger1.html">The college student who accused Ben Roethlisberger of sexually assaulting her last month in a Georgia nightclub told cops that the NFL star approached her "with his penis out of his pants" and followed her into a bathroom, where "he had sex with me" in spite of her objections.</a>
     </p>
   </blockquote>